-For a serious problem like depression or an addiction, you can tell your child the basics—that you need help from other adults and that you may need treatment and time to get well and change.
+For a serious problem like depression or substance use disorder, you can tell your child the basics—that you need help from other adults and that you may need treatment and time to get well and change.
 Keep it simple.
 Tell your child that you want to help him or her avoid having the same problem.

 What about other role models?